 O Ni Flo: In 2018, Pony Express Council's new lodge, O Ni Flo, included their council's number, 311, on their flap.
 Unfortunately, this conflicts with Es-Kaielgu Lodge #311.
 Pony Express Council's scout executive confirmed that they are indeed using 311 as their lodge number.
 He also claims that their use of this number was supposedly approved by national council and it is not his concern if any other council has this number.

 As each new lodge is formed it remains to be seen which number they choose, if at all!
 Some new lodges are officially choosing their council's number.
 Now, this is hardly new, but my fear is that once a lodge insists on adopting a council number that is already in use by another lodge, this could push the concept of perhaps all lodges should be renumbered according to their council's number.

-In fact, Mandan Lodge #372-- for a couple of years-- was using 194 as their lodge number, as shown on their website and at least one flap, a 2012 NOAC issue!!!
+In fact, Mandan Lodge #372 in some ways refers to themselves as "Lodge 194", as shown on their website and at least two flap, including a 2012 NOAC issue and 2023 NSJ set.
 One should wonder what Orca Lodge #194 thinks about another lodge co-opting their number.
 I myself even tried to email both lodges, but of course I only got bounce-backs.

 One Lodge per Council